In-patient luxury rehab center in Thailand

 • Death of a family member or close friend

-How is Depersonalization-derealization disorder diagnosed?
+How is depersonalization-derealization disorder diagnosed?

 The doctor diagnoses depersonalization-derealization disorder when a patient meets the criteria from DSM-5.
 These criteria include persistent/recurrent episodes of depersonalization, derealization, or both, believing what a person feels isn’t real, and experiencing significant distress and impairment in social and occupational functioning due to the symptoms.

-What are the treatments available for Depersonalization-derealization disorder?
+What are the treatments available for depersonalization-derealization disorder?

 • Cognitive-behavioral therapy